We are the only all-girls College in the Macarthur area.

 The College employs an Aboriginal Teacher, who works with the staff, parents and girls to embed an Aboriginal perspective into the curriculum and raise the awareness and understanding of Aboriginal culture in the community.
 Through the support and direction of the Aboriginal Teacher, Aboriginal girls at the College have exposure to cultural experiences and infrastructures that aim to optimise their educational outcomes.

 The College provides an Aboriginal and Torres Strait Islander Scholarship for girls entering the College in Year 7.
 All students seeking this scholarship must complete an application form.
 They will be interviewed by a panel of Aboriginal community members, including Elders, who will inform the College of the preferred candidate.
-Girls can also apply for the Special Circumstances Scholarship, which is awarded to an incoming Year 7 student.
+Girls can also apply for the Fee Relief Scholarship, which is awarded to an incoming Year 7 student.
 Both scholarships are for tuition only and valid for six years.
 Families who believe St Patrick’s is the most appropriate high school for their daughter, but are ineligible for the scholarships available, are asked to attend a meeting with the Principal.

 The College’s Aboriginal Education Policy was developed by the Aboriginal Education Advisory Committee and outlines the College’s position on Aboriginal education.